Skip to main content

 Recent scientific advances in tumor biology, microbial pathogenesis, cancer immunity, as well as new molecular tools and current scientific technologies, make it possible to revisit the old concept from new perspectives.

-The National Cancer Institute Inaugural Microbial-Based Cancer Therapy Conference was held in Bethesda, Maryland, on July 11–12, 2017.
+The NCI's Inaugural Microbial-Based Cancer Therapy Conference was held in Bethesda, MD, on July 11–12, 2017.
 This interdisciplinary forum included industry leaders, academic investigators, and regulatory officers involved in the development of microbial-based therapies for the treatment of cancer.
 The aim of the meeting was to discuss the potential of virus- and bacteria-based therapies to halt tumorigenesis and induce immune responses in cancers where conventional therapy is inadequate.
 A meeting report was published after the conference.

-Following a meeting hosted by the National Cancer Institute in the summer of 2017 (‘Microbial-Based Cancer Therapy’), a white paper discussing the current state of microbial cancer therapy was published.
-The white paper titled “White paper on antimicrobial cancer therapy and prevention” discussed the potential, status, opportunities for microbial therapy, as well as strategies attempted to date.
+In addition, following the meeting, a white paper discussing the current state of microbial cancer therapy was published, which discussed the potential, status, opportunities for microbial therapy, as well as strategies attempted to date.
 The authors suggest that the main areas of greatest impact are immune stimulation, control of efficacy, control of delivery and safety.

 National Cancer Institute Conference on Microbial-Based Cancer Theranostics, May 25, 2022